Ticket Fines and Penalties in New York

 Generally, penalties don't vary as widely across the state as do fines and other surcharges.

-NY Driver’s License Suspension, Revocation, and Cancellation
+New York Driver's License Suspension, Revocation, and Cancellation

 Certain types of license suspensions―such as those associated with failing to respond to a ticket or driving record point accumulation―can creep up on you; other mandatory suspensions and revocations are swift and decisive.